izikeros/blog/content/posts/notes/implementing_reciprocal_rank_fusion_in_python.md

 The Reciprocal Rank Fusion (RRF) operates by collecting search outcomes from various strategies, assigning each document in the results a reciprocal rank score, and subsequently merging these scores to generate a new ranking.
 The underlying principle is that documents that consistently appear in top positions across diverse search strategies are likely more pertinent and should thus receive a higher rank in the consolidated result.

-Here's a simplified breakdown of the RRF process:
+### A simplified breakdown of the RRF process

-1. Collect ranked search outcomes from multiple simultaneous queries.
+1. **Collect ranked search outcomes** from multiple simultaneous queries.
+E.g. one query to semantic search and one query to text search.

-2. Assign reciprocal rank scores to each result in the ranked lists.
-The RRF process generates a new search score for each match in each result set.
+2. **Assign reciprocal rank scores to each result in the ranked lists.** The RRF process generates a new search score for each match in each result set.
 For each document in the search results, the algorithm assigns a reciprocal rank score based on its position in the list.
+This score is computed as $1/(rank + k)$, where $rank$ is the document's position in the list, and $k$ is a constant.

+> **Choosing the k constant**
-This score is computed as 1/(rank + k), where 'rank' is the document's position in the list, and 'k' is a constant.
-Empirical observation suggests that 'k' performs best when set to a small value, such as 60.
-Note that this 'k' value is a constant in the RRF algorithm and is entirely distinct from the 'k' that regulates the number of nearest neighbors.
+> Empirical observation suggests that $k$ performs best when set to a small value, such as `60`.
+Note that this $k$ value is a constant in the RRF algorithm and is entirely distinct from the `k` that regulates the number of nearest neighbours.

-3. Combine scores.
-The algorithm adds up the reciprocal rank scores acquired from each search strategy for each document, thereby generating a combined score for each document.
+4. **Combine scores.** The algorithm adds up the reciprocal rank scores acquired from each search strategy for each document, thereby generating a combined score for each document.

-4. The algorithm ranks documents based on the combined scores and arranges them accordingly.
+5. The algorithm ranks documents based on the combined scores and arranges them accordingly.
 The resulting list constitutes the fused ranking.

 To depict the Reciprocal Rank Fusion (RRF) process, we can use a flowchart.
 ![Reciprocal Rank Fusion (RRF) process flow chart](/images/Reciprocal_Rank_Fusion/Reciprocal_Rank_Fusion.png)